-While there are various ways to create APM metric alert conditions, we recommend using NRQL because this provides additional controls, improved detection time, and consistency across all data types.
+There are various ways to create alert conditions for New Relic APM and browser monitoring metrics, but we recommend using NRQL.
+Using a NRQL alert condition provides additional controls, improved detection time, and consistency across all data types.

-In 2021, we will be making it easier to create alert NRQL conditions from charts and queries throughout New Relic One.
-Until that integration is complete, please use the method described below.
-We'll show an example of how to create an APM external service condition using NRQL.
+In 2021, we made it easier to create NRQL alert conditions from charts and queries throughout New Relic.
+See below an example of how to create an APM external service condition using NRQL.

-To set up an APM metric condition, it's a two-part process: you first need to identify the entity and then create the NRQL condition.
+Setting up an APM or browser monitoring metric alert condition is a two-part process: First, you need to identify the entity, then you create the NRQL condition.

-Go to one.newrelic.com, and click APM in the toolbar.
+Go to one.newrelic.com > APM in the toolbar.

 Find the service you’d like to alert on.